snapscript/snap/README.md

 will keep only the most recent history up to a configurable number of lines.

 ![Developer Console](https://raw.githubusercontent.com/snapscript/snap-site/master/images/debugger_console.png)

 #### Variables

+When execution is suspended it is possible to evaluate expressions and look at variables on the stack and in the surrounding scope.
+These variables can be navigated by clicking through references.

 ![Developer Variables](https://raw.githubusercontent.com/snapscript/snap-site/master/images/debugger_variables.png)

 #### Threads

+At any time multiple threads may be suspended.
+A thread view is provided so that the developer can select the thread to debug and also to view the stack frames.

 ![Developer Threads](https://raw.githubusercontent.com/snapscript/snap-site/master/images/debugger_threads.png)

 #### Process View

+If there are multiple applications running from the development environment focus can only be given to one.
+It is possible to switch focus through the process view.
+Once focused an application can be debugged or terminated.

 ![Developer Debug](https://raw.githubusercontent.com/snapscript/snap-site/master/images/debugger_agents.png)

 #### Debug Perspective

+To capture as much relevant information on a single screen the debug perspectived can be used.
+This will allow the developer to see the threads and variables as well as the console.

 ![Developer Debug Perspective](https://raw.githubusercontent.com/snapscript/snap-site/master/images/debugger_changelayout.png)

 #### Full Screen

+When editing it can be useful to see the full screen.
+This perspective can be achieved by double clicking on the tab in focus.

 ![Developer Full Screen](https://raw.githubusercontent.com/snapscript/snap-site/master/images/debugger_fullscreen.png)

 ### Debug Agent

+The development environment can act as a debug service.
+As such it is possible to connect to a debugger and push code and debug information.
+To do this you simple need to embed the debug agent in to your application.

 ### Android

+Full compatibility is provided for Android.
+A basic JIT is also provided to reduce the overhead of reflection and to allow types to be extended.